Coinsurance or cost sharing

-Benefits are available to same-sex and opposite-sex domestic partners of Intercare Insurance Solutions benefits-eligible employees.
+Benefits are available to same-sex and opposite-sex domestic partners of Sunrun benefits-eligible employees.
 A domestic partner is defined as a person with whom the employee resides and with whom the employee has filed a Declaration of Domestic Partnership with the applicable state or local government domestic partnership registry.

 You may enroll these eligible dependents:

 - Your dependent natural, adopted, foster or court-ordered stepchildren up to age 26